Learn How to Make Oat Flour to use in gluten-free baking and cooking. A homemade whole grain flour to use in a variety of recipes!

 If you are new to going gluten-free or have been for quite some time, making it at home is a quick and easy way to ensure that you always have some on hand.

-In order to make sure the oats you are consuming are not contaminated, purchase oats that have been certified to be gluten-free and processed in a gluten-free facility.
+To ensure the oats you are consuming are not contaminated, purchase ones certified to be gluten-free and processed in a gluten-free facility.

-Brands that carry certified gluten-free oats include:
+Brands that carry certified gluten-free include:

 - Bob's Red Mill